ShriHariKJ/cycylistic_case_study.github.io/README.md

 - **Casual User Conversion** : Given that casual users account for a significant portion of total cycle hires and tend to have longer ride lengths, there may be an opportunity to convert these users into members.
 This could be achieved through targeted marketing strategies or offering trial memberships.
 - **Targeted Station and Route Improvements**: For stations and routes that are popular among both casual riders and members, consider improvements or expansions to accommodate the high usage.
 For stations and routes that are popular among casual riders but not members (or vice versa), consider targeted marketing strategies to attract the other group.
-- **Seasonal Adjustments**: Given the variations in ridership across different months, consider seasonal adjustments such as offering promotions during low-ridership months like February or enhancing bike availability during high-ridership months like July.
+- **Seasonal Adjustments**: Given the variations in ridership across different months, consider seasonal adjustments such as offering promotions during low-ridership months like January and February or enhancing bike availability during high-ridership months like July and August.

 ## Conclusion